FrontendMasters/front-end-handbook/learning/templates.md

 # Learn JS Templates

-A JavaScript template is typically used, but not always with a [MV*](http://todomvc.com/) solution to separate parts of the view (i.e. the UI) from the logic and model (i.e. the data or JSON).
+A JavaScript template is typically used, but not always with a [MV*](http://todomvc.com/) solution to separate parts of the view (i.e., the UI) from the logic and model (i.e., the data or JSON).

 Note that JavaScript 2015 (aka ES6) has a native templating mechanism called ["Templates strings"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings).